 - Before you can enable continuous autofocus, you need to enable the laser and select laser as focus method.
-See section 7.4.2.1 Autofocus method. - When continuous autofocus is enabled, it is not possible to manually adjust the focus by rotating the focus ring. - For large lenses that cover the laser transmitter and receiver, the laser functionality is disabled.
-This means that continuous autofocus is not available. - You can also assign the continuous autofocus function to one of the programmable buttons.
-For more information, see section 7.11 Programmable buttons.
+See section 7.4.2.1 Autofocus method. - When continuous autofocus is enabled, it is not possible to manually adjust the focus by rotating the focus ring. - You can also assign the continuous autofocus function to the programmable button.
+For more information, see section 7.9 Programmable button. - Continuous autofocus is not supported by all camera models.